 One of the world's top 5 banks powers its global reference data management platform with MongoDB.
 Replicating data across 12 data centers distributed around the world, MongoDB scales to serve the latest financial data to support traders in every country, while ensuring regulatory compliance.

 MongoDB powers McAfee Global Threat Intelligence (GTI), a cloud-based intelligence service that correlates data from millions of sensors around the globe.
 Billions of documents are stored and analyzed in MongoDB to deliver real-time threat intelligence to other McAfee end-client products.

-Many of the world’s most recognizable brands use Adobe Experience Manager to accelerate development of digital experiences that increase customer loyalty, engagement and demand.
-Adobe uses MongoDB to store petabytes of data the large-scale content repositories underpinning the Experience Manager.
+Many of the world's most recognizable brands use Adobe Experience Manager to accelerate development of digital experiences that increase customer loyalty, engagement and demand.
+Adobe uses MongoDB to store petabytes of data in the large-scale content repositories underpinning the Experience Manager.

 With 80 million classified ads posted every month, Craigslist needs to archive billions of records in multiple formats, and must be able to query and report on these archives at runtime.
-Craigslist migrated from MySQL to MongoDB to supports its active archive, with the continuous availability mandated for regulatory compliance across 700 sites in 70 different countries.
+Craigslist migrated from MySQL to MongoDB to support its active archive, with continuous availability mandated for regulatory compliance across 700 sites in 70 different countries.

 CARFAX relies on its Vehicle History database to connect potential buyers with used vehicles in their area, and for analytics to guide the business.
-To improve customer experience, CARFAX migrated to MongoDB which now manages over 13 billion documents, before replication across multiple data centers.
+To improve customer experience, CARFAX migrated to MongoDB which now manages over 13 billion documents *(before replication)* across multiple data centers.

 Other examples of extreme data scale on MongoDB: